kerzok/ScalaBot/README.md

 }
 ```
 ###TextRazor Extension
-TextRazor extension is [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing) Extension (NLP Extension) for improve parsing commands based on [TextRazor API](https://www.textrazor.com/)
+TextRazor extension is [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing) Extension (NLP Extension) for improve parsing commands based on [TextRazor API](https://www.textrazor.com/).
 This extension build dependency tree of user command and can be matched with pattern.

-To configure TextRazor you need to specify `razorApiKey` value in code of your bot
+To configure TextRazor you need to specify `razorApiKey` value in code of your bot.

 Example:
 ```scala